South Korea is building its first aircraft carrier

 Seoul, South Korea (CNN)South Korea plans to start building its first aircraft carrier next year, and acquire fighter jets to operate on it, the country's Defense Ministry has announced.

 Last year, South Korea hinted at its interest in an aircraft carrier, saying it would build a "multi-purpose large transport vessel."
-But in its national plan for 2021-2025, published this week, the government for the first time explicitly committed to buying the billion-dollar equipment.
+But in its national plan for 2021-2025, published this week, the government for the first time explicitly committed to building the billion-dollar equipment.

-"The 30,000-ton level aircraft carrier can transport military forces, equipment and materials and can operate fighter jets that are capable of vertical take-off and landing," the Defense Ministry release.
+"The 30,000-ton level aircraft carrier can transport military forces, equipment and materials and can operate fighter jets that are capable of vertical take-off and landing," said the Defense Ministry release.

 "It will enable the military to more effectively suppress threats and dispatch forces and materials to a disputed region in the sea by playing a role of a controlling vessel for the navy unit."

-South Korea will purchase 20 US-made F-35B fighter jets, which have short takeoff and vertical landing capability, compatible with a small aircraft carrier, the government said.
+It is expected South Korea will purchase US-made F-35B fighter jets, which have short takeoff and vertical landing capability, compatible with a small aircraft carrier.
+F-35Bs are the only short take-off and vertical landing fighter jets in production in the world.

 The country will join Japan and the United States in deploying F-35Bs on light aircraft carriers in the western Pacific.